Ryan Miller (baseball): Los Angeles Angels

 On December 6, 2023, the Los Angeles Angels selected Ryan Miller in the minor league phase of the Rule 5 draft.
 He made 34 appearances for the Triple–A Salt Lake Bees in 2024, posting a 5–1 record and 2.45 ERA with 61 strikeouts over 62 1/3 innings of work.
 On August 27, 2024, Miller was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut that day against the Detroit Tigers, tossing a scoreless inning of relief.
 He became the fifth Sioux Falls Canaries alumnus to debut in MLB; ironically, the only player of those 5 still active at the time (that being John Brebbia) was designated for assignment the same day.
 In 13 games during his rookie campaign, Miller logged a 4.15 ERA with 11 strikeouts over 13 innings pitched.
 He was designated for assignment on November 7, to create room on the 40-man roster for Kyle Hendricks.
 Miller was released by the team on November 12.

 Detroit Tigers

 On December 12, 2024, Miller signed a minor league contract with the Detroit Tigers.
-He made 37 appearances for the Triple-A Toledo Mud Hens, posting a 2-1 record and 4.32 ERA with 44 strikeouts and two saves across 50 innings pitched.
+He made 37 appearances for the Triple-A Toledo Mud Hens, posting a 2–1 record and 4.32 ERA with 44 strikeouts and two saves across 50 innings pitched.
 On August 4, 2025, Miller was released by the Tigers organization.

+Colorado Rockies

+On January 9, 2026, Miller signed a minor league contract with the Colorado Rockies.